JackEdTaylor/expra-wise24/_sources/general/gen_ai.md

 To avoid this situation, we very highly recommend the following steps, so that you will be able to demonstrate that your report is your own work:

-* Save separate versions of your report, with time stamps, ona  daily basis
+* Save separate versions of your report, with time stamps, on a daily basis.

 * Save all input prompts and outputs created by any AI tools that you used.